-It has been over five years that I last took my son to Guindy Children’s Park, a part of the vast protected “forest” area right in centre of Chennai.
-Most of the protected area is inside IIT Madras campus and Raj Bhavan (Tamil Nadu Governor’s Residence), with Children’s park being the only area open to public.
+It has been over five years since I last took my son to Guindy Children’s Park, a part of the vast protected “forest” area right in the centre of Chennai.
+Most of the protected area is inside the IIT Madras campus and Raj Bhavan (Tamil Nadu Governor’s Residence), with Children’s Park being the only area open to the public.

-The recent attraction to the park is a light ‘n’ sound show of animals natural habitats.
-Remember to buy a Rs.10 ticket (Children) for this at the entrance, you can’t buy it at the entry to the show which is at far end of the park.
+The recent attraction to the park is a light ‘n’ sound show of animals’ natural habitats.
+Remember to buy a Rs.10 ticket (Children) for this at the entrance, you can’t buy it at the entrance to the show which is at the far end of the park.
 My son who went for it was not impressed, he says it was poorly choreographed and operated.